diversen/ppm-project-manager/README.md

 Change the settings in `config/DB.php`.

+Check if you can connect:

+    ./cli.sh db --connect
+    exit

-Load the `./sql/mysql.sql` into a database.
+Load the sql files found in `migration` into a database.

+    ./cli.sh migrate --up

 ## Configuration